Pace-Runner/NAS100-Trading-Bot/README.md

-# NAS100-Trading-Bot
-This repository documents the performance and logic of my NAS100 (US100) algorithmic trading bot.
-The strategy is built around moving average based signals, executed on MetaTrader, and tuned specifically for the NAS100 index’s volatility and structure.
+This repo shows the performance and idea behind my NAS100 (US100) trading bot.

-I am sharing the backtest results, strategy explanation, and performance metrics so others can learn from the system’s design.
-However, the full MetaTrader code and executable are intentionally not included, as I prefer to keep the implementation private.
+It’s based on a simple moving-average setup that I’ve been tuning for a while specifically for NAS100’s volatility.
+The bot runs on MetaTrader, but I'm not uploading the actual EA or executable — just the results and an overview of how the strategy works.

 📈 Strategy Summary

-The bot uses a rules-based moving-average framework to identify trend shifts and momentum continuation setups.
-Key components include:
+The bot mainly uses:

 Short-term and long-term moving averages

-    Trend confirmation filters
+Trend-confirmation filters

-    Automatic position sizing and risk management
+Automated position sizing

-    Stop-loss and take-profit structure optimized for NAS100 volatility
+A stop-loss / TP structure built around NAS100 volatility

-These tests cover nearly 6 years using high-quality tick data.

-Note: Backtests do not guarantee future performance, but they provide valuable insight into the strategy’s behaviour.
+Basically, the bot looks for trend shifts and momentum continuation trades.
+Nothing overly complicated — just clean rules.

+📊 Backtest Info

+I'm adding screenshots from almost 6 years of backtests.
+These include equity curve, drawdown, profit factor, etc.
+They’re there to show how the system behaves, not to promise future results.

-Why the Source Code Isn’t Included
+🔒 Why the Code Isn’t Included

-    I’m choosing not to provide the EA/executable or MetaTrader code for the following reasons:

-    The system represents months of work and tuning

-    Releasing it publicly would remove any competitive edge

-    Prevents misuse, modification, or resale by others

-    Protects the internal logic beyond the high-level description here

-This is completely normal for algorithmic trading projects.
-The repo focuses on transparency of results, not providing a free bot.
+I’m keeping the MetaTrader source to myself because:

+It took a lot of time to build

+I don’t want it copied or resold

+It’s still a system I actively use

+Sharing the full code removes any real edge

+Most algo traders do the same — sharing results but not the bot itself.

+If you want to chat about the strategy or have suggestions, feel free to open an issue.